henricook/advent-of-code-2025/README.md

 ## About

-This repository contains my solutions to [Advent of Code 2025](https://adventofcode.com/2025), implemented in multiple programming languages to demonstrate versatility and deep understanding of different programming paradigms.
+This repository contains my solutions to [Advent of Code 2025](https://adventofcode.com/2025), implemented in multiple programming languages for fun

 **Language Approach:**
-- 🔴 **Scala**: Complete coverage (12/12 days)
+- 🔴 **Scala**: Where my heart lives
-- 🟠 **Rust**: Full parallel implementation
+- 🟠 **Rust**: Up and coming
-- 🟡 **Zig**: Select problems for systems programming exploration
+- 🟡 **Zig**: Experience of lower level languages is probably important

 ## Progress